The-Gen-Academy/awesome-agentic-ai-resources/README.md

 # Mastering Agentic AI Certification: Resource Pack

-This pack is designed for builders joining the Mastering Agentic AI certification.
+This pack is designed for builders joining the Mastering Agentic AI certification: https://maven.com/aishwarya-srinivasan/mastering-ai-agents

 ## How to Use This Pack